Meet the 2020 Foundation Fellows

 Janika has completed her Ophthalmology training in India.
 She is a fellow of Royal College of Physicians and Surgeons of Glasgow.
 She worked in Singapore National Eye Centre for three years where she developed interest in Medical Retina.
 She is very excited to join the fellowship at Sydney Eye Hospital and gain knowledge & skills from renowned retina and uveitis experts.
 She is here with her family and look forward to explore beautiful Sydney and Australia.

 Dr Tasneem Arsiwalla

-Tasneem has trained in ophthalmology in India and in 15 to 20 years from now, she plans to start a non-profit organisation which will enable patients to lead a life free from blindness.
-She is delighted to get the opportunity to learn from and work with some of the pioneers in the field of cornea, a field she enjoys on account of the surgical intricacies and the ability to have an extensive impact on vision.
-In addition she hopes to be engaged in research projects exploring inherited eye diseases.
-She is proficient in 5 languages.
+Tasneem has trained in Ophthalmology in India and is delighted to get the opportunity to learn from and work with some of the pioneers in the field of Cornea.
+She enjoys the field on account of the surgical intricacies and the ability to have an extensive impact on vision.
+She has also done a Glaucoma Fellowship at Sydney Eye Hospital, is engaged in research projects exploring inherited eye diseases and plans to start a non-profit organisation in 15-20 years from now enabling patients to lead a life free from blindness.
+She is multi-lingual and proficient in 5 languages.

 Dr Ana Luiza Mylla Boso